authy/authy-ssh/README.md

     [root@ip-10-2-113-233 ~]# cat /usr/local/bin/authy-ssh.conf
     banner=Good job!
 You've securely logged in with Authy. api_key=05c783f2db87b73b198f11fe45dd8bfb
-    user=root:1
-    user=daniel:1
+    user=root:1:-1
+    user=daniel:1:300

 In this case it means user root and daniel have two-factor enabled and that 1 is their `authy_id`.
 If a user is not in this list, `authy-ssh` will automatically let him in.
+The user daniel has an optional `grace-period` of 300 seconds, allowing them to open a new session within 5 minutes of the last successful login without requiring two-factor authentication.
+On the other hand, the root user uses the default `grace-period` of -1, requiring all sessions to use two-factor authentication, regardless of recent successful logins.

 ## Using two-factor auth with automated deployment tools.